 You've gotten back your SAT scores.
-On your score report, there's information about how you did on Math, Reading, and Writing, compared to the previous year's graduating class who took the SAT.
+On your score report, there's information about how you did on Evidence-Based Reading and Writing and Math, compared to students in the previous year's graduating class who took the SAT.

 But what about your essay?
 How does your essay score compare to everyone else?
 There's no percentile information for that in the score report.